 While most patients are happy with their outcome, surgery is still surgery, and complications are possible.
 Some of the possibilities include:

 Pouchitis: This is inflammation of the pouch.
-It's the most common complication, and it’s treated with antibiotics.
+It's the most common complication, and it’s treated with antibiotics (if it becomes chronic, you'll likely also take probiotics).
 You may have more frequent bowel movements and urgency, nighttime leakage, abdominal cramps, general pelvic discomfort, maybe even a fever or some blood in your stool.

 A leak or seepage: This occurs most often where the pouch joins to the anal area.
 If you have an accident, don't despair, because things will get better.
 Give this time because your stool will eventually get thicker, your pouch will expand, and sphincter muscles will also toughen up.
 If this continues to be a problem, talk to your doctor.
 And definitely do that if you develop these next complications.